ved-mohan/InvestingInPublicSchools/README.md

 Since these four variables seem extremely impacted over multiple iterations, they were carried forward for further analysis.

-Before unsupervised clustering techniques were applied to explore patterns between the states, simple graph clusters were made to gain some understanding of what to expect.
+Before unsupervised clustering techniques were applied to explore patterns between the states, a simple graph plot with clusters by Overall Test Score were made to gain some understanding of what to expect.

 ![Image 7](SimpleClusters.png)

 Visualizing the Multiple Regressions highest positive performing coefficients (Instructional Staff and PP&E).
 It is evident that there is no strong relation between higher spending in both areas and test score performance.
-Interestingly there is a linear relationship between both coefficients.
+Interestingly, there is a linear relationship between both coefficients.

 #### Unsupervised
 Due to lack of insight from simple graph clustering, **Gaussian Mixture Models** (GMM) were created on each of the four coefficients.